Bilbao metro: Barik cards

 Creditrans, Gizatrans and Hirukotrans will no longer be issued after 31 March 2013 as they have been replaced by the Barik electronic card.
 Any old Creditrans with a credit on them can be used until the end of 2013.

 Schedules and frequencies

 The Metro network works from 6:00 am until 11:00 pm from Monday to Thursday, and until 2:00 am on Friday and days before festive days.
 There is an all night service from Saturday to Sunday, with trains each 15 minutes on the main lines and with a 30-minute frequency on the other lines.
 During June, July, August and September, the no-interruptions night service also works on Fridays.
 During "Bilbao's Great Week", there are special services every night.

 During weekdays, there is a frequency of 2.5 minutes on Zone A, 5 minutes on Zone B.0, B.1 y B.2 and 18 minutes on Zone C during most of the day.

 Ridership

-In 2007 Metro Bilbao was used by almost 86 million people, being the third most used metro in Spain after Madrid and Barcelona.
-Since it serves directly about 680,000 people, each citizen travels about 126 times a year.
-Ridership increases steadily every year, there were dramatic increases in 1998 and 2002 due to enlargement of the network, ridership is expected to reach 100 million people per year once the network is completed.